stacey-w-taylor/synapseDocs/_articles/files_and_versioning.md

 ##### Web

 Navigate to the File on Synapse and click **File Tools**.
-Select **Upload A New Version Of The File** from the dropdown menu and upload or link to your file in the resulting pop-up.
+Select **Upload A New Version of File** from the dropdown menu and upload or link to your file in the resulting pop-up window.

-Once the new version has been uploaded, click the **File Tools** button and select the **Version History** button.
+Once the new version has been uploaded, click **File Tools** and select **Version History**.
 Then select **Edit Version Info** to add the version comment.

 ##### Command line